London Winter 2026-27

 AI for Problem-Solving in Healthcare Management

-As a case study, the course compares U.K. and U.S. health systems.
-Engage directly with hospitals, community clinics, and historic public health sites to analyze real-world operational and policy challenges.
-Explore how structural, regulatory, and cultural factors influence population health outcomes.
-The course culminates in a collaborative hackathon, where teams design, test, and defend data-driven healthcare interventions.
+Combine artificial intelligence, data, and systems thinking to tackle real-world challenges.
+You’ll develop technical and analytical skills while exploring AI-enabled decision-making and process improvement tools across practical contexts.
+Using the U.K. and U.S. health systems as a case study, you’ll engage with hospitals, community clinics, and historic public health sites to analyze operational and policy challenges, seeing how structural, regulatory, and cultural factors shape population health outcomes.
+The course culminates in a collaborative hackathon, where you’ll design, test, and defend data-driven healthcare interventions, applying your skills to create practical solutions.

 Instructor: